Converting a Foreign Driver's Licence in Ireland

 This applies to all applications regardless of whether your valid licence is from a recognised state, the EU/EEA, or a non-recognised country.

-Additionally, a professional translator or translation company must translate the drivers license and other documents.
+Additionally, a professional translator or translation company must translate the driver's license and other documents.
 It should include

 • A complete and accurate translation of the original document.